Sleepy4k/laravel-invfest-registration/README.md

 ## Overview

+### Team Dashboard

+- User can see their dashboard including team member, institution, and much more
+- Submit their submission easily only with some step on submission form
+- Current team status: User can see their payment status whatever it types

 ### Admin Dashboard

 - The heart of the system, where authorized users can log in and access powerful tools.